suhasHere/moq-transport/draft-ietf-moq-transport.md

 Latest Object (0x2): Specifies an open-ended subscription beginning from the current object of the current.

-Next Object (0x3): Specifies an open-ended subscription beginning from the beginning of the next group.
+Next Group (0x3): Specifies an open-ended subscription beginning from the beginning of the next group.

 If no content has been delivered yet, the subscription starts with the first published or received group.